-Figure 11 graphically shows the precision and recall rate of each requested goal together with the average precision line.
-The chart illustrates that precision rate of all requests except the first one (Q1) are higher than the average.
-Low precision rate of Q1 indicates that there exist many Web services in the repository whose attributes and concepts are semantically similar to the concepts' name and attributes' name of requested goal, however, the value of Web service attributes which defined in ontologies do not match with the requested value of goal attributes.
+Figure 5 graphically shows the precision and recall rate of each requested goal together with the average precision line.
+The chart illustrates that precision rate of all requests except the first one (Q1) is higher than the average.
+Low precision rate of Q1 indicates that there exist many Web services in the repository whose attributes and concepts are semantically similar to the concepts' name and attributes' name of requested goal; however, the value of Web service attributes defined in ontologies does not match the requested value of goal attributes.
 Such Web services fail in the actual logical matching procedure.

-As we explained before, the reason of top average recall rate is that all relevant Web services are retrieved by Cat\Filt and Cap\Filt algorithms, which is another way of saying that.
-In the pre-filtering stages, we only eliminate Web services that the matcher would definitely reject.
-The reason for the not-so-high average precision rate in pre-filtering stages is that although the retrieved Web services are similar with requested goal due to semantic and synonym equivalency of their concepts and attributes in domain ontology, maybe some Web services that will eventually be rejected pass through the filters.
-However, in a real world situation where thousands of categories exist, and Web services, as well as goals, are annotated by categories, precision would be eliminated by the first stage of filtering (Cat\Filt).
+As we explained before, the reason of top average recall rate is that all relevant Web services are retrieved by Cat_Filt and Cap_Filt algorithms, which is another way of saying that in the prefiltering stages, we only eliminate Web services that the matcher would definitely reject.
+The reason for the notso-high average precision rate in prefiltering stages is that although the retrieved Web services are similar to requested goal due to semantic and synonymous equivalency of their concepts and attributes in domain ontology, maybe some Web services that will eventually be rejected pass through the filters.
+However, in a real world situation where thousands of categories exist and Web services, as well as goals, are annotated by categories, precision would be expected to rise significantly, since the majority of Web services under consideration would be eliminated by the first stage of filtering (Cat_Filt).

-Since our framework evaluation is based on our own test collection, WSMO-FL, which is new and not published yet, a comparison between the accuracy and performance of our work and the other available works in the literature would not be very informative.
-However, an average of 100% for recall and 53.72 % for precision indicates a satisfactory accuracy of this work.
-It should be pointed out that this accuracy was observed in a more complex condition of goals and Web services due to pre and post-condition parameters.
-The other studies mentioned in related works did not consider this much complexities in their goals and Web services.
+Since our framework evaluation is based on our newly generated test collection, WSMO-FL, a comparison between the accuracy and performance of our work and the other available works in the literature would not be very informative.
+However, an average of 100% for recall and 53.72% for precision indicates a satisfactory accuracy of this work.
+It should be pointed out that this accuracy was observed in a more complex condition of goals and Web services due to preand postcondition parameters.
+The other studies mentioned in related works did not consider these many complexities in their goals and Web services.